I’ve got an issue and I need help! I’m hoping I’ll get a lot of suggestions on this post from our amazingly insightful readers.

 It hits me like a ton of bricks.
 Seriously, I cry like Tammy Faye Bakker on the second day of her period — a regular air-sucking, mascara-dripping, please-God-nobody-see-me sob fest.

 One would think I’d be used to good-byes by now.
 Or that I’ve somehow figured out how to prepare for the letdown.
-After all, The Spawn are all finished with college and it’s been over six years since we’ve had a full time, live-in offspring.
+After all, The Spawn are all finished with college and it’s been over ten years since we’ve had a full time, live-in offspring.

 Prior to a visit, I’m obnoxiously ecstatic.
 Bouncing off the walls happy.
 I certainly don’t want to tarnish that feeling with the planning of the inevitable pit of despair at the end.
 So instead, I’ve been leaving an open void of time — just waiting there for me to fall into, dragging self-pity in behind me.

-Seeing The Spawn never fails to fulfil me.
+Seeing The Spawn never fails to fulfill me.
 I am always surprised at how easily I can slip fully back into Mommy mode, it’s a huge part of who I am.
 When I’m around them I smile bigger, laugh harder and feel so comfortably myself.
 The heartstrings sing — and dig in hard.

 Having to let go from those good-bye hugs at the airport is literally physically challenging.
 I feel like I’ve just run a marathon (okay, I’ve never actually run a marathon, but it looks really difficult).
 I can’t catch my breath, there’s a tightening in my chest and exhaustion soon sets in.